epfl-ada/ada-2020-project-milestone-p3-p3_data-bayes/README.md

 ### 6. Proposed timeline
 #### 1st week:
-Initialise the repository, preprocess the data to obtain the desired features (politeness, planning markers, sentiment analysis).
+Initialize the repository, preprocess the data to obtain the desired features (politeness, planning markers, sentiment analysis).
 Do data analysis and start working on the matching.
 #### 2nd week:
 Perform matching,  the data comparison (answer the research questions), plot the visualizations, analysis of the results, matching if we deem it necessary.
 #### 3rd week: